Microstructural Characterization of Li-Ion Batteries Using Correlative Light and Electron Microscopy

 The anode and cathode are layered alternately, each having a separator in-between.

-The cathode comprises an aluminium collector coated by active lithium metal oxide material.
+The cathode comprises of an aluminium collector coated by active lithium metal oxide material.
 The anode has a copper collector with graphite as active material.

-Figure 3a is a brightfield LM image at a higher magnification and Figure.
-3b shows the polarization contrast in LM.
-Figure.3c is a backscattered electron (BSE) image of the same area in the SEM and Figure.3d shows an EDS mapping with the distribution of the six chemical elements of highest concentration.
+Figure 3a is a brightfield LM image at a higher magnification and Figure 3b shows the polarization contrast in LM.
+Figure 3c is a backscattered electron (BSE) image of the same area in the SEM, and Figure 3d shows an EDS mapping with the distribution of the six chemical elements of highest concentration.

 Figure 3.
 CLEM of the ROI indicated in Fig. 2 with different contrasts of brightfield (a) and polarized light (b) in LM as well as BSE signal (c) and EDS mapping (d) in SEM.

-These contrasts complement each other and it is only this combination that enables a detailed microstructural analysis of such a battery cell.
+These contrasts complement each other well, and it is only this combination that enables a detailed microstructural analysis of such a battery cell.

 The additional EDS mapping completes the correlative imaging and offers explicit qualitative information on the chemical elements.
 Aluminium and copper collectors, graphite (carbon) anode and organic separator foil can be identified easily.

-Due to physical limitations lithium cannot be detected in EDS directly.
-However, according to the functional principle it can be worked out qualitatively that the sharply edged grains within the cathode active material are made of LiMn2O4 and the spherically shaped grains are made of LiNixCoyO2.
+Due to physical limitations, lithium cannot be detected in EDS directly.
+However, according to the functional principle it can be worked out qualitatively that the sharply edged grains within the cathode active material are made of LiMn2O4, and the spherically shaped grains are made of LiNixCoyO2.

 Conclusion and Outlook